Updated: January 13, 2023

 5. Do Your Research Before Spending Money

-Just because all your competitors are using a specific IT solution doesn’t mean that it’s the best solution available.
-Even if the most popular solution has more bells and whistles than other similar products, it may not fulfill your organization’s needs.
+Just because all your competitors use a specific IT solution doesn’t mean it’s the best solution.
+Even if the most popular solution has more bells and whistles than similar products, it may not fulfill your organization’s needs.

-Do your due diligence and research available alternatives before you make a major purchasing decision.
+Do your due diligence and research alternatives before making a significant purchase decision.
 The internet is an indispensable ally when exploring the IT landscape and comparing different products.

-Review websites, like Capterra and G2, make it easy to discover what other organizations think about the products they use.
+Review websites like Capterra and G2 make it easy to discover what other organizations think about their products.
 There are also forums where business owners exchange tips and support one another.
 Of course, you can also count on your IT provider to help you make the right choice.

 6. Innovate or Integrate?

 It can be difficult for small- to mid-sized businesses (SMBs) to be strategic with tech spending due to limited IT experience and expertise.
-You want to create great experiences for customers, and you often want to have an in-house solution because you understand your customers the best.
+You want to create great customer experiences and often want an in-house solution because you understand your customers best.

 Use funds for in-house innovation when it enhances your business in a truly differentiating way.
 A way that your customers are willing to pay for.